China establishes its first National Park system.

 The Hainan black gibbon is one of the rarest mammals in the world. - Photo: Xinhua - Jiang Enyu

-Other national parks focus on a wide range of animals rather than one specific species.
-For example, Wuyishan National Park in Fujian Province was created by merging the Fujian Mountain Nature Reserve, Wuyishan Scenic Area and Jiuquan River Nature Reserve into one national park under joint management.
-It is considered a “gene bank” for many of China’s rare and endangered animal species.
+Furthermore, some national parks focus on a wider range of animal species rather than a single specific species.
+For example, Wuyi Mountain National Park in Fujian Province was formed by merging the Fujian Mountain Nature Reserve, the Wuyi Mountain Scenic Area, and the Jiuquan River Protection Area into a single national park under joint management.
+It is considered a "gene bank" for many rare and endangered animal species in China.

 Vườn quốc gia vũ di sơn là một điểm đến thu hút đông đảo du khách. - Ảnh: Internet

-Likewise, Sanjiangyuan National Park on the Qinghai-Tibet Plateau is also an important center of biodiversity, especially as the interior faces challenges from climate change.
-The area is the source of three of China’s largest and most important rivers: the Yellow River, the Yangtze River, and the Lancang (Mekong) River.
+Similarly, the Tam Giang Nguyen National Park on the Qinghai-Tibet Plateau is also an important center for biodiversity, especially as the inland region faces challenges from climate change.
+This area is the headwaters of three of China's largest and most important rivers: the Yellow River, the Yangtze River, and the Lancang River (Mekong River).

 Một khu vực của Vườn Quốc gia Tam Giang Nguyên. - Ảnh: Internet

-According to China's State Forestry Administration, Sanjiangyuan National Park has hired 17,200 herders to work as "ecological managers" or rangers there, each guaranteed an annual income of up to 20,000 yuan (over 70 million VND).
+According to China's National Forestry Administration, Sanjiangyuan National Park has employed 17,200 herdsmen to perform "ecological management" or forest ranger duties there, each guaranteed an annual income of up to 20,000 yuan (over 70 million VND).

-The national park system has created a suitable habitat for the conservation of wildlife, while also creating favorable conditions for local people to live and work.
-Not stopping there, in large national parks, visitors will also have the opportunity to participate in tourism programs to see wildlife with their own eyes and enjoy the rich natural scenery here.
+National park systems have created suitable habitats for the conservation of wildlife, while also facilitating the lives and work of local people.
+Furthermore, in large national parks, visitors have the opportunity to participate in tours to see wildlife firsthand and enjoy the rich natural scenery.